Oklahoma reels after Supreme Court ruling on Indian tribes

 And there may be wider impacts for the region, which covers 19 million acres in eastern Oklahoma, includes a portion of the state’s second-biggest city, Tulsa, and is home to 1.8 million people.

-local power plant is challenging an increase in its property taxes.
+A local power plant is challenging an increase in its property taxes.
 The state is fending off a move by the federal government to strip its ability to regulate mines on Indian land.
 The state has also raised concerns about a potential loss of tax revenue.

 The fallout has exacerbated long-standing tensions between Oklahoma’s Republican governor, Kevin Stitt, who is a citizen of the Cherokee Nation, and the leaders of five tribes involved.
 Stitt held a community forum on the issue this month that degenerated into raucous shouting, with attendees booing and chanting, “Treaties are the law of the land!”